phts/LVL-1/README.md

 | 4    | Temporary | Unexpected HTTP response             |

 - `Fatal` &mdash; will be indicated constantly until the failure is gone
-- `Temporary` &mdash; will be hidden after 1 minute and back to a normal state
+- `Temporary` &mdash; will be hidden after 1 minute and back to the previous state